gogobook/my-asp-dot-net/ch6.md

 Luckily, Microsoft has written a class that does this: System.Convert .
-The System.Convert object contains a large number of static methods to perform various numerical conversions, and the one that we want is Convert.ToUInt16 .
-Note that the extra care taken by the System.Convert methods comes at a performance cost.
+The System.Convert object contains a large number of static methods to perform various numerical conversions, and the one that we want is Convert.ToUInt16 . **NOTE** that the extra care taken by the System.Convert methods comes at a performance cost.
 You should use them only when necessary.
-Let’s examine the second problem—why the expected overflow exception wasn’t thrown.
-The issue here is this: The place where the overflow really occurs isn’t actually in the Main routine at all—it is inside the code for the cast operator, which is called from the Main method.
+Let’s examine the second problem——why the expected overflow exception wasn’t thrown.
+The issue here is this: The place where the overflow really occurs isn’t actually in the Main routine at all——it is inside the code for the cast operator, which is called from the Main method.
 The code in this method was not marked as checked .
 The solution is to ensure that the cast itself is computed in a checked